flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 - Home server routing: We could host a small server at home that runs 24/7 and routes that traffic for your public server.
 This ensures that the server's traffic is encrypted and anonymized.

 - Public IP protection: Our public server's IP is never exposed when downloading or updating things.
-This reduces attack surfaces and the ability for malicious actors to profile the server.
+This reduces attack surfaces and the ability for malicious actors to profile the server. i.e. your server becomes invisible.

 - Custom DNS filtering: We could use advanced DNS blocklists from home (e.g., routed through NextDNS), preventing our server from connecting to maliciously labeled IP addresses.
 This reduces "phone-home" calls if the server were compromised.